 The music video for “No Genius” mirrors the song’s themes of self-discovery and vulnerability with a visually striking and minimalistic aesthetic.
 It begins with Raissa standing alone in an open, dimly lit space, surrounded by neutral tones that emphasize a sense of isolation and introspection.
 As the song progresses, subtle visual elements shift—soft lighting changes, fluid camera movements, and slow zoom-ins that draw the viewer closer to Raissa’s expressions.

 Raissa’s performance is intimate yet powerful, with expressive body language that conveys vulnerability and quiet determination.
-As Christine and the Queens enters the frame, the dynamic between the two becomes more charged, symbolizing the interplay of personal connection and individual growth.
+As Christine and the Queens enter the frame, the dynamic between the two becomes more charged, symbolizing the interplay of personal connection and individual growth.
 Their movements, often mirroring one another, suggest a shared journey of empowerment.

 In a press release from Gold Atlas, Raissa comments further on the purpose for the creation of “No Genius”: